 IEEE Spectrum pokes fun at Ray Kurzweil's predictions about the future: Therein lie the frustrations of Kurzweil's brand of tech punditry.
 On close examination, his clearest and most successful predictions often lack originality or profundity.
 And most of his predictions come with so many loopholes that they border on the unfalsifiable.
 Yet he continues to … Continue reading Futurism

 The Palais de la Découverte in Paris is one of these lovely spots where science and fun mix.
 There is a a rumor that the French government might be planning to close it down (sign the petition to save the place).
 This is too bad: this may be the only place in the world that … Continue reading Palais de la Découverte…

 A finite elements simulation of the 9/11 World Trade Center attacks was carried out and visualized using 3D rendering.

+Two musicians have analyzed 600-old carvings and believe that they encode music using cymatics.
 What I find fascinating is that it might just be true.
-I can very well imagine monks observing that patterns of dust on a table organize themselves as they sing, improving their collective harmony by trying to obtain aesthetically pleasing patterns, and finally engraving these patterns as a record of the music they were chanting.
+I can very well imagine monks observing that patterns of dust on a table organize themselves as they sing, improving their collective harmony by trying to obtain aesthetically pleasing patterns, … Continue reading 600-years old music encoded with wave patterns?